-We will focus on the connection between OIT and high school students on the "Introduction to Engineering Program" STEM HST Course bundle.
-This decision was made based on the void of classes currently offered at the WLWV high schools in engineering disciplines.
-This program is comprised of 6 courses designed to provide a solid background in engineering at the university level and an overview of the different engineering disciplines (software & embedded engineering, electrical & electronics engineering, renewable energy engineering, and mechanical engineering).
-The District and OIT will work to streamline enrollment into three of the six courses in this bundle, including: CST116, EE131, and REE201.
-These three were selected because they all identify Math 111 (College Algebra) as a prerequisite.
-By working with high school math teachers to ensure students are prepared for these courses will be an important piece of this work.
-We hope to start with a couple of students who have been identified by math teachers, high school counselors or advisors in the spring 2014 term.
-A consideration that needs to be explored is funding for these courses.
-While the course tuition is \$25 per high school student, in addition to course book and material costs, the District might consider their role in payment considering these courses aren't currently available, in any capacity, within the high schools' course offerings.
+We will initially focus on the "Introduction to Engineering Program" STEM HST Course bundle.
+This decision was made based on the void of classes currently offered at the high schools in engineering disciplines.
+This bundle is comprised of six courses designed to provide a solid foundation in engineering principles and an overview of the different engineering disciplines, including software and embedded engineering, electrical and electronics engineering, renewable energy engineering, and mechanical engineering.
+The District and OIT will work to streamline the enrollment process into three of the six courses in this bundle in the first years of this partnership.
+We hope to enroll a small number of eligible of students who have been identified by math teachers, high school counselors or advisors in the spring 2014 term.
+Courses are offered \$25 per credit, in addition to course books and material costs.